Amazfit Verge comes to the US on Dec. 18 for $160

 The $160 Amazfit Verge offers many of the features and specs you'll find in smartwatches and fitness trackers that cost hundreds more.
 Though it doesn't have built-in LTE like the higher-end version of the Apple Watch, you can use the Verge to make and receive phone calls (via Bluetooth with a compatible Android phone).
 It's GPS-enabled, can track steps, calories and sleep, and it has 11 sport modes to measure your efforts when running, cycling and skiing.

 In many ways, the Verge looks like a higher-end version of the Amazfit Bip smartwatch, which CNET reviewed this summer.
 We found the Bip to be a pretty impressive device -- especially given the price ($80, £70 or AU$99).
-But like the Bip, the Verge has some limitations; it runs Huami's own software, not Google's Wear OS, and you can't add apps to it.
-(Humai says that the Amazfit Verge smartwatch app, which ostensibly controls some watch features, is compatible with both iOS and Android.)
+But like the Bip, the Verge has some limitations.
+It runs the manufacturer Huami's own software, not Google's Wear OS, and you can't add apps to it.
+(Huami says that the Amazfit Verge smartwatch app, which ostensibly controls some watch features, will be available on both iOS and Android.)

 - 1.3-inch AMOLED display